wp-plugins/ai-twitter-feeds/readme.txt

 = 1.2 =
 * Fixed the issue of appending feeds content on the top of page where shortcode is included.
 Now content is displayed where you keep your shortcode in templates.

+= 1.3 =
+* Fixed the widget width in admin panel.
+Modified links and Installation steps.

 == Upgrade Notice ==